Pride (Amy Macdonald song)

-"Pride" is a single release by Scottish recording artist Amy Macdonald; it was released as the second single from her third studio album, Life in a Beautiful Light.
-It was released on 13 August 2012 and was written by Amy Macdonald and produced by Pete Wilkinson.
+"Pride" is a single released by Scottish singer Amy Macdonald as the second single from her third studio album, Life in a Beautiful Light (2012).
+Written by Macdonald and produced by Pete Wilkinson, it was released on 13 August 2012 and was heavily inspired by the sense of pride and fulfilment Macdonald experienced when singing the national anthem of Scotland, "Flower of Scotland", ahead of Scotland national football team games at the national stadium.

 Background

 In an interview with BBC Breakfast on 11 June 2012, Macdonald said that the song was inspired from when she sings the national anthem of Scotland at Hampden Park.
 She also said she is lucky that she gets asked to perform before all of Scotland's international matches.
 Macdonald says it is an honor and it is something that she always gets nervous about, but it is such a buzz afterwards that she loves to do it.

-Live performances
+Release

+Promotion

 On 7 July 2012 she performed the song at T in the Park in the King Tut's Wah Wah Tent.
 On 7 August 2012 she performed the song on daily entertainment show Beat TV on ITV2 which is also shown in 30 other countries including South Africa, United States and Italy.
 On 14 August 2012 she performed the song on The Rob Brydon Show.
 On 21 December 2012 she performed the song on The Graham Norton Show.
 On 10 September 2012 she performed a modified version of the song at 'Our Greatest Team Parade' held in London to celebrate the success of British athletes at the Olympic and Paralympic Games.